-Wear disposable gloves: I’m using Jacquard Emulsion & Diazo and/or Speedball Emulsion with Diazo Sensitizer (don’t forget to buy both).
+Wear disposable gloves: I’m using Jacquard Emulsion & Diazo and/or Speedball Emulsion with Diazo Sensitizer (The Speedball product requires that you buy two separate products, where as the Jacquard comes with both).
 Both are very similar, although the smaller size of the Jacquard is nice for hobbyists.
 They require two parts, and are not activated until mixed.
 This product requires water to mix with the Diazo first, and ideally distilled water should be used.
 I don’t personally like how imprecise the water instructions are, so it might please you to know that ¾ full of the Speedball 8.85g Diazo is 53g of water.
+Then, the diazo is mixed with the photo emulsion to activate it.
 Stir well, IN LOW LIGHT!
 The diazo activator is dark army-green, and the un-sensitized emulsion is cyan.
 Once it’s successfully stirred, it becomes a homogenous green.
 Let the emulsion mixture stand for 1 to 2 hours before coating the screen.

 Wear disposable gloves: In a dimly-lit room (not in sunlight), apply the photo emulsion the screen.
 I have a red-light headlamp that works well for me because I can still see well in it.
 It might be unnecessarily cautions for this step to do it in total darkness with just a red light, but since I can still see fine, why not be safe?